MapsGL iOS - Getting Started

 Create an Xweather account

-Sign up for an Xweather Flex subscription (opens in a new tab) and setup your access keys as described in our Xweather Weather API's getting started guide (opens in a new tab).
-We offer a free developer account (opens in a new tab) for you to give our weather API a test drive.
+Sign up for an Xweather Weather API and Maps subscription and setup your access keys as described in our Xweather Weather API’s getting started guide.
+We offer a free developer account for you to give our weather API a test drive.

 Add the MapsGL SPM Package